-Hamburgers are very popular fast food in Japan just like in the US.
+Hamburgers are a very popular fast food in Japan just like in the US.
 However, Japanese people like adding their own flavor to this western favorite.
 Sweet Teriyaki sauce goes well with grilled (or pan fried ) beef and tangy Japanese mayo.
+The Teriyaki Burger is a popular Japanese spin on the American classic.

 If you like chicken better, that works, too.
 Please watch our Chicken Teriyaki video if you’d like to know how to make it in detail.